post-add

 The role of professional associations in making India a safer place for childbirth

-Private sector integration extends much beyond hospitals and health care staff.
-It means. mobilizing professional associations to work jointly in addressing public health challenges can serve as a link between the Government and the private sector, keeping communities safe.
+Private sector integration extends much beyond hospitals and healthcare staff.
+It means. mobilising professional associations to work jointly in addressing public health challenges can serve as a link between the Government and the private sector, keeping communities safe.

 Our Prime Minister, Narendra Modi, has also heralded a focus on strengthening the public-private partnerships in the quest for making India self-reliant.
 As he expressed that "To keep India ready for any eventuality, it is critical to strengthen the health sector."
 Therefore, strong partnerships are imperative to revolutionise the health ecosystem.
 These need to be guided by science in this case evidence gathered on what can better population level outcomes.